What is trend trading and how does it work

 Forex Trend Trading:

-A forex trend occurs when one currency strengthens in comparison to another currency.
-For example if the Australian dollar is strengthening because Australian interest rates are going up (making the currency more attractive) and the US dollar is weakening because interest rates are dropping in the US, then the AUDUSD exchange rate would likely exhibit a good trend.
+A forex trend occurs when one currency strengthens in comparison to another.
+For example, if the Australian dollar is strengthening due to rising interest rates and the US dollar is weakening due to falling rates, then the AUD/USD exchange rate would likely exhibit a strong trend.

 Forex Trend Trading Example: AUDUSD